nilsson-stefan/go-clean-arch/README.md

 Interface adapters that defines the "contract" between the use cases (business logic) and the framework specific code in the outer circle.
 In this example:
 * **/adapters/controllers/...** specifies how outer circle (rest api/events) communicates with the use cases (business logic)
-* **/adapters/repository/...** specifies how the use cases (business logic) requests data from our persistence layer in the outer circle.
+* **/adapters/repository/...** specifies an interface towards the persistence layer enabling the inner (business logic) to read/write to our database in the outer layer.

 ## 3. Red circle
 This is where the business logic is implemented using the core entities found in the inner/yellow circle.
 This code should be